Eigenstate thermalization to non-monotonic distributions in strongly-interacting chaotic lattice gases: Chaotic properties

-Chaos can also be characterized by the NPC (see Fig. \ref{fig:Level-spacing-ratio}) and the eigenstate-to-eigenstate fluctuations of the observable expectation values (see Fig. \ref{fig:FlucVar}).
 Note that a high NPC is a necessary but not sufficient condition for chaos, as the number of eigenstates of a non-interacting system participating in an eigenstate of the interacting system can be large even if the latter is integrable.

+Chaos can also be characterized by the eigenstate-to-eigenstate fluctuations of the observable expectation values.
+The fluctuation variances for an observable $\hat{O}$ are expressed as

+The variances are presented in Fig. \ref{fig:FlucVar}.
 Due to the large number of the orbitals in the FH model, we consider cumulative observables: the total occupations of orbitals with $m_{x}<L_{x}/2$ and any $m_{y}$ in Eq. \eqref{eq:pxy} {[}low x in Fig. \ref{fig:FlucVar}(a){]}, with $m_{y}<L_{y}/2$ and any $m_{x}$ (low y), with $m_{x}<L_{x}/2$ and $m_{y}<L_{y}/2$ (low xy), with even $m_{x}$ and any $m_{y}$ (even x), with even $m_{y}$ and any $m_{x}$ (even y), and with even $m_{x}$ and $m_{y}$ (even xy).
 We also consider the hopping energies in the $x$

 and $y$

 directions, as well as the sum of these energies.
 For the 1D BH model, due to the small number of orbitals, we consider the individual orbital occupations.